Museum of Jewish Heritage Curriculum Guide: “Number the Stars” by Lois Lowry

 If you are teaching Number the Stars, we recommend using the following lessons from the Museum’s Holocaust Curriculum:

 Lesson One – Introduction to Jewish Life During the Holocaust

 Use this lesson in order to give students a background on life before, during, and after the Holocaust.
-We recommend that you omit slides as appropriate, depending on the age of your students.
+We recommend that you omit artifact images as appropriate, depending on the age of your students.

 Lesson Six – Experiences of Jewish Children and Teens

 Use this lesson to teach about the varied experiences and options available to Jewish children living under the Nazis during the Holocaust.
 We recommend that you include the standard artifacts in this lesson, as it highlights how unique the rescue of Danish Jews was in the larger context of the Holocaust.

 Additional Artifacts for Lesson Six

 To further examine the experience of Danish Jews, add the following artifacts to the lesson (or use the same methodology on a separate day, depending on how much time you can spend on this lesson):

 This armband was issued to Jorgen Werner as a member of Group 7 of the national resistance organization Frit Danmark (A Free Denmark) on the evening of May 4, 1945, the date of the German surrender in Denmark.
 Founded in early 1943 by a group of junior college students, Group 7 was incorporated into Frit Danmark in summer 1943 as a newspaper group, gathering information and creating a weekly news sheet and monthly newspaper.

 - Gerda III and blueprint of the Gerda III